xaya/xaya_tutorials/Unity Mover/README.md

 	dynamic blockDataS = JsonConvert.DeserializeObject(blockData);

-We&#39;ll be creating some undo data to hedge against the possibility of encountering a fork/reorg, so we initialise a `Dictionary` for that with the `PlayerUndo` type.
+We&#39;ll be creating undo data to hedge against the possibility of encountering a fork/reorg, so we initialise a `Dictionary` for that with the `PlayerUndo` type.

 	Dictionary<string, PlayerUndo> undo = new Dictionary<string, PlayerUndo>();

+# Check Errors

 It&#39;s possible that there are no moves for us to process, so we check for that and if there are no new moves, we simply exit the method.